libcsp/libcsp/doc/protocolstack.rst

 Layer 4: Transport Layer
 ------------------------

-LibCSP implements two different Transport Layer protocols, they are called UDP (unreliable datagram protcol) and RDP (reliable datagram protocol).
+LibCSP implements two different Transport Layer protocols, they are called UDP (unreliable datagram protocol) and RDP (reliable datagram protocol).
 The name UDP has not been chosen to be an exact replica of the UDP (user datagram protocol) known from the TCP/IP model, but they have certain similarities.

 The most important thing to notice is that CSP is entirely a datagram service.
 There is no stream based service like TCP.
 A datagram is defined a block of data with a specified size and structure.
-This block enters the transport layer as a single datagram and exits the transport layer in the other end as a sigle datagram.
+This block enters the transport layer as a single datagram and exits the transport layer in the other end as a single datagram.
 CSP preserves this structure all the way to the physical layer for I2C, KISS and Loopback interfaces are used.
 The CAN-bus interface has to fragment the datagram into CAN-frames of 8 bytes, however only a fully completed datagram will arrive at the receiver.

 UDP
 ^^^